Code

 Marvelous, our EA managed to find a solution after only 100 iterations in a giant search space.
 And all we had to do was swap out one class.

-If you've ever written a shell script, you might top your script with your interpreter of choice (i.e. #!/bin/python or #!/bin/bash).
-What you might not have known that rm is also a valid interpreter.
+If you've ever written a shell script, you'd top your script with your interpreter of choice (i.e. #!/bin/python or #!/bin/bash).
+What you might not know is that rm is also a valid interpreter.
 Take the following script.

 #!/bin/rm